manastalukdar/manastalukdar.github.io/website/blog/2019/05/01/area-champions-software-engineering-teams/readme.md

 ## The Areas

-I form broadly four areas within my engineering teams (with adaptations for a team/project as needed):
+I form broadly following areas within my engineering teams (with adaptations for a team/project as needed):

 1. Security
 2. Ops - Depending on the team/project, sometimes this is broken down into the sub-areas.
    1. Service Ops
    2. Dev Ops
 3. Reliability (QA, profiling/performance, etc.)
+4. Observability (Health, diagnostics, monitoring, etc.)
-4. Core functionality - Depending on the team/project sometimes this is broken down into multiple areas.
+5. Core functionality - Depending on the team/project sometimes this is broken down into multiple areas.

 ## Rotating Role